Pseudococcus viburni: Control

 Many attempts have been made to control obscure mealybug populations in commercial greenhouses and vineyards, using both synthetic pesticides and introduced mealybug parasites.
 Since the obscure mealybug's waxy coating and habit of seeking sheltered feeding sites protect it from water-based pesticides, oil-based organophosphate pesticides (among the more toxic of pesticides) are most effective in reducing population density, though such pesticides can harm plants if applied after the first budding.
 Even so, some New Zealand obscure mealybug populations have developed a resistance to organophosphate pesticides.

 Because of the high toxicity and strict regulation of organophosphate pesticides, some Californian vintners have imported natural parasites of the obscure mealybug from Chile, particularly Pseudaphycus flavidulus and Leptomastix epona.
 Such efforts have so far produced indeterminate results; the obscure mealybug is capable of encapsulating and killing the eggs of L. epona and L. dactylopii, for example, rendering those parasites ineffective.
 On the other hand, significant success in reducing obscure mealybug populations has resulted from isolating them from their symbiont ants.

 Late-season insecticide has proven ineffective in apple and pear in South Africa.
-Nel 1983 and Kaiser et al 2001 find P. viburni to have taken residence in these pomes by that time in the season, at the calyx or distal end, and unreachable to sprays.
+In 1983 and Kaiser et al. 2001 find P. viburni to have taken residence in these pomes by that time in the season, at the calyx or distal end, and unreachable to sprays.